AmritS7/TuringMachineEditor/README.md

 # Turing Machine Editor

 ## About
-A webapp designed to help visualize how Turing Machines Work.
+A webapp designed to help visualize how Turing Machines work.
 Created for academic use in high level education.
+Inspired by Dr. Ronald Fechter.
 You can directly view the website at: <br>
 https://amrits7.github.io/TuringMachineEditor/

 ## Turing Machines - What are they?